 Only those who have successfully completed the Operator Training program are authorized to drive this vehicle.
-Operators must possess the visual, auditory, physical, and mental ability to safely operate this vehicle as specified in the American National Standards Institute Controlled Personnel and Burden Carriers ANSI B56.8 or American National Standards Institute Controlled Industrial Tow Tractors ANSI B56.9.
+Operators must possess the visual, auditory, physical, and mental ability to safely operate this vehicle as specified in the American National Standards Institute Controlled Personnel and Burden Carriers ANSI B56.8.